 Back in the time when this whole process was started, it was surely tedious, time-consuming and loaded with a lot of errors, but surely as advancements in this field started to begin, it turned out to be smooth, error-free and now can be achieved in a few minutes time.

-Etcher being a light and very quick application for creating a bootable media device, it performs its primary purpose of copying .iso and .img files of an Operating System to an SD card/ Hard drive flashing them or to a USB flash drive within few seconds in 2 clicks in total.
+Etcher being light and very quick application for creating a bootable media device, it performs its primary purpose of copying .iso and .img files of an Operating System to an SD card/ Hard drive flashing them or to a USB flash drive within few seconds in 2 clicks in total.

 System Requirements to Download Etcher on PC

-Etcher works well with all the three major Operating Systems available in the market, i.e Windows, MAC and Linux but also runs as good on raspberry pi! and ubuntu.
+Etcher works well with all the three major Operating Systems available in the market, i.e Windows, MAC, and Linux but also runs as good on raspberry pi! and ubuntu.
 You need these minimum specs to run it on your PC.

 - Windows 7 and above– Etcher supports the Windows version not less than Windows 7.
 Considering all the system requirements, it comes in two variants for Windows, which are a 64 bit Installer version and a portable version.

 - For Mac, the minimum distribution must not be beyond mac Yosemite.
 For knowing more about mac apps, visit this website.

 - Bit space– Linux distros can be a little tricky since the Electron technology that Etcher is based on is not supported by a number of recently launched Linux versions.
 But it will work with some command line installation process.
 The USB booting tool comes in an AppImage form for Linux, which simply means no installation and admin rights are needed to run it on your Linux System.
 Just like Windows, 32 bit AppImage and 64 bit AppImage is available.